andrew/ultimate-awesome/README.md

 - [awesome-chemistry](https://github.com/beingzhutao/awesome-chemistry) - A curated list of chemistry libraries and software.
 Please feel free to contribute!.
 - [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
 These are content that is personally curated by me and contains the very best of internet.
 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.
-- [awesome-bigdyl](https://github.com/bigdyl-kaist/awesome-bigdyl) - A curated list of publications from BigDyL.
 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.
 - [awesome-cryptokitties-bubble](https://github.com/bluedone/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain! - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.